05/08/2017 0 Comments

 - It is too expensive: False.

 Spaying and neutering is very affordable whether you opt for the private or public program.
-Brimley-Lawrence Animal Clinic’s private program is feasible, comprehensive and fast.
+Bellamy-Lawrence Animal Hospital’s private program is feasible, comprehensive and fast.
 Remember: litters cost more.

 - The wait list is long: False.